 The spacious air-conditioned saloon features a dining area and a comfy lounge area with TV, and computer station.
 The upper deck has a large social area with lounge-style seating, deck chairs, shaded wet bar and grill, stereo system and hot tub.
 Other features include a complete photo center with digital video and still-photo editing, a satellite phone, an onboard boutique, and a safe to store any guest valuables.
 Evening entertainment includes diving and fish identification presentations, movies, games and more.
 There is a small library of books for exchange, as well as fish ID books for reference.
 A souvenir CD of your cruise will be available.

 Up to 5 dives per day are done from the mothership.
 The stern and platform area are very spacious and the dive deck features individual dive lockers, rinse tanks and a large camera table with low pressure air hoses, and a membrane nitrox system.
 The boarding ladders were designed for convenience to allow easy entries and exits.
 Enjoy hot fresh water showers after your dive and dry off with a warm towel.
-So if you are looking for an exciting Caribbean dive trip on a reputable liveaboard yacht, the Roatan Aggressor might be just what you’re looking for.
+So if you are looking for an exciting Caribbean dive trip on a reputable liveaboard yacht, the Roatan Aggressor in Honduras might be just what you’re looking for.

 Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner (except final evening), snacks, all drinks (alcoholic and non-alcoholic), dives (as detailed in the trips above), 2 experienced dive crew, tanks, weights and weightbelts.